yusha1439/motion/motion-docs/Masternodevps.md

 git clone https://github.com/motioncrypto/motion.git

-Then navigate to the newly created Desire folder and execute the following, line by line:
+Then navigate to the newly created motion folder and execute the following, line by line:

 cd motion
 chmod 755 autogen.sh